 Enter Bird's Name in Search Box:

-Pewees are members of the flycatcher family.
-These birds are mostly seen in forests, feeding on insects, catching them in flight or picking them off leaves and the bark of trees.
-Pewees are drab-looking birds, whose plumage is a dull grey with light yellows and dull greens, which makes them a difficult bird to identify by sight.
+The pewees are members of the flycatcher family.
+These birds are mostly seen in forests, feeding on insects and catching them in flight or picking them off leaves and the bark of trees.
+The pewees are drab-looking birds, whose plumage is a dull grey with light yellows and dull greens, which makes them a difficult bird to identify by sight.
 Usually their calls are a better indication of the species of the bird.